pvanlaake/CFtime/README.md

 suitable for paleo-calendars.
 Time periods prior to the introduction of the Gregorian calendar (1582-10-15) may be used but there are no special provisions for it.
 Finally, there is no specific consideration for the year 0 (which does not exist in any of the above calendars).
+Given that climate change projections are typically made from 1850-01-01 onwards, these limitations should not be of any practical concern.

+This package IS NOT intended to support the full date and time functionality of the CF Metadata Conventions.
+Instead, it facilitates use of a suite of models of climate change projections that use different calendars in a consistent manner.

+This package is particularly useful for working with climate change projections having a daily or higher resolution, but it will work equally well on data with a lower resolution.

 Timestamps are generated using the [ISO8601 standard](https://en.wikipedia.org/wiki/ISO_8601).